Andy-set-studio/personal-site-hylia/src/posts/honesty-is-the-best-policy.md

 tags: ['writing']
 ---

+---

+**Update - 6 February, 2020**: Gatsby have now clarified their position by deleting _“a single image is often bigger than a JavaScript bundle”_, only with no clarification on why.
+As is increasingly the case, `trust--`.

+---

 There’s an article circulating, titled [Why Gatsby is better with JavaScript](https://www.gatsbyjs.org/blog/2020-01-30-why-gatsby-is-better-with-javascript/), which boils down as a justification for why the framework produces so much JavaScript output.
 This